Unboxing RFID Reader Modules

 - Also included with the xPress Sensor Hub are 2 USB cables, an antenna adapter cable, and additional schematics and Gerber files.

-- Separately, other interface modules are available for purchase at this stage such as Bluetooth, GPS, PoE, and Wi-Fi plug-ins.
+- Separately, other are available for purchase at this stage such as Bluetooth, GPS, PoE, and Wi-Fi plug-ins.

 Stage 3: Mass Production